Under Armour: UA Fitness Performance Center and historic mural covering

 In 2015, Under Armour released plans for their new Under Armour Fitness Performance Center powered by FX Studios at the Bank of America Building at 10 Light Street in Baltimore.
 The Fitness Performance Center is planned to take place in the building's lobby, covering historic murals of Baltimore's history by art deco artist Hildreth Meiere with artificial turf flooring.
 This plan has been seen as controversial due to the fact that Kevin Plank, Nate Costa (president of FX Studios) and developer Cary Euwer used state and federal tax credits to restore the historical building, yet the historical murals are being covered up by turf flooring.
-Many historians and local Baltimoreons have expressed public outcry that the design should be reconsidered and the murals should be saved.
+Many historians and local Baltimoreans have expressed public outcry that the design should be reconsidered and the murals should be saved.

 Trophy hunting video

 In January 2016 Under Armour initiated a marketing campaign featuring women hunters including an American woman named Sarah Bowmar.
 In August 2016 a video filmed by Bowmar, showing her husband spearing a bear and then rejoicing that he had hit it, went viral.
 The bear was found dead the next day.
 Under Armour was heavily criticized worldwide and as result, the company ended its contract with Bowmar a few days after the video became known.